refayathaque/glowing-engine/README.md

 Sat Jan 15 2022

 - Part 1 of the infra deployment is done, so will proceed to provision the remain infra resources and test to see if things work 🤞🏽
-  - Worked on the openapi spec yaml file a few days ago, and that is entirely untested, so should expect some issues when testing using api gateway
+  - Worked on the openapi spec yaml file a few days ago, and that is entirely untested, so should expect some issues when testing using api gateway.
     - First issue while trying to provision api gateway, so adding these operation parameters in spec file using guidance from [here](https://swagger.io/docs/specification/2-0/paths-and-operations/) ✅
       ```
        Error creating ApiConfig: googleapi: Error 400: Cannot convert to service config.